It will take some time to recover from treatment for cervical cancer. You may find the cancer affects you physically and emotionally.

 - high cholesterol – having high levels of cholesterol (a fatty substance found in the blood) can increase your risk of heart disease and stroke.

 Menopause hormone therapy (MHT), previously known as hormone replacement therapy (HRT), is medicine that replaces the hormones usually produced by the ovaries.
 It has been shown to treat menopausal symptoms and help prevent osteoporosis.
-There are also non-hormonal drugs that can help.
 Talk to your doctor about the risks and benefits of MHT, and other ways to deal with the symptoms of menopause.

 How to manage menopausal symptoms